puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

     razor to instruct it.
 7. The razor client is installed on the razor-server.
 You can use the client to create a policy.
+8. If you would like to connect to the puppet enterprise console you can connect from your machine at https://192.168.51.22.

 If you run into any DNS issues then there's a few things to know.
 The puppet-master, razor-server, and dhcp-server all have static ip